Get Better and Better

-Understand business problem (s) from client's perspective
+Understand business problem from customer's perspective

-Gemba to understand current state
+Do Gemba to understand current state

 Develop customer focused solutions

 Build people capabilities to transform their business for better

 Take on challenges and see it through to its logical end

 Consider self improvement as a never ending process